We have extended the deadline for Domestic MA and PhD applications.

 An academic average in the A range is generally expected for admission to the PhD in our program.
 But please note that Cultural Studies is committed to recognizing diverse measures of experience, accomplishment, knowledge, and aptitude, and we encourage you to indicate those in your application materials.

 To apply to the PhD, your first task should be to look through the SGSPA application portal and familiarize yourself with the process and materials required.
 After that, the bulk of your application efforts should be focused on drafting a Statement of Interest, and locating a supervisor for your research.

 The online application requires a Statement of Interest (4000 characters, including spaces).
 While your project will inevitably evolve, this statement allows us to learn about your background, your research interests, and your anticipated theoretical frameworks and methodologies.
 We recommend that you draft this carefully off-line, outlining your proposed PhD project with mention of anticipated methodologies and/or theoretical frameworks, connection to your past work, and reasons why you consider Cultural Studies at Queen’s a good fit for your research.

 Admission to the Cultural Studies PhD depends not only on your research potential, but on our faculty capacity to supervise your research.
 All students must have a supervisor before we can admit them.
 It is the applicant's responsibility to confirm available supervision before applying.

 - Identify potential supervisors by searching our directory to confirm if there are professors doing research in the areas of interest to you.
 Review their webpage(s), and read some of their work as available.

 - Even if you choose one "front runner," it is wise to approach more than one potential supervisor, because faculty members are often very busy and have other commitments.
-If contacting more than one faculty member, be sure to tailor each email to to the expertise of the addressee and include a draft of your Research Statement.
+If contacting more than one faculty member, be sure to tailor each email to the expertise of the addressee and include a draft of your Statement of Interest.